GRIDAPPSD/CIMHub/tests/README.rst

 3. GridLAB-D transformers only have two windings.
 4. The regulator impedance is modeled differently.
 5. Capacitor banks are always on in the converted GridLAB-D model; control parameters are translated but not activated.
 6. In a constant-current load model, the angle rotations are not exactly correct, especially for unbalanced loads or loads connected in Delta.
-See [GridLAB-D Issue 1312](https://github.com/gridlab-d/gridlab-d/issues/1312).
+See `GridLAB-D Issue 1312 <https://github.com/gridlab-d/gridlab-d/issues/1312>`_.
 This has been corrected in GridLAB-D version 5.
 7. GridLAB-D calculates line parameters with Carson's equations, as simplified in Kersting's book.
 OpenDSS defaults to Deri's method, but it offers Full Carson and Carson options.
 Specify ``Carson`` for compatibility.
 (Deri is the OpenDSS default because it's easy to calculate, and it closely matches Full Carson.)
 8. In GridLAB-D, wye/delta transformers have to be converted to delta/wye, swapping primary and secondary windings.
 With **check_branches**, choose an adjacent branch for proper comparisons.
 9. In GridLAB-D, the IEEE13 results are affected by a bug in default solar insolation.
 See `GridLAB-D Issue 1333 <https://github.com/gridlab-d/gridlab-d/issues/1333>`_